 Why It Is Important

 Wastewater operations are typically the largest energy expense in a community, and reductions in energy usage can yield significant environmental, economic, and social benefits for these communities.
-The total annual energy use by municipal wastewater treatment systems in the U.S. is approximately 30 billion kWh.
-The energy use of these systems is expected to increase by up to 20% in the coming decades due to more stringent water quality standards and growing water demand based on population growth.
+Across the country, municipal wastewater treatment plants are estimated to consume more than 30 terawatt-hours per year of electricity, which equates to about $2 billion in annual electric costs.
+Electricity alone can constitute 25% to 40% of a wastewater treatment plant’s annual operating budget and make up 15% to 30% of a given municipality’s total energy bill.
+These energy needs are expected to grow over time, driven by population growth and increasingly stringent water quality requirements.
 Moreover, wastewater contains about five times more energy than is needed for its treatment in terms of untapped thermal energy, which can be captured and used to generate energy.

 Partnering with State and Local Governments

-Through the Better Buildings Sustainable Wastewater Infrastructure of the Future (SWIFt) Accelerator, DOE is working over three years with 27 state, regional, and local partners representing 100+ water resource recovery facilities to accelerate a pathway toward a sustainable infrastructure.
-SWIFt aims to catalyze the adoption of innovative and best-practice approaches in data management, technologies, and financing for infrastructure improvement.
-Partners will seek to improve the energy efficiency of their participating water resource recovery facilities by at least 30% and integrate at least one resource recovery measure.
+Through the Sustainable Wastewater Infrastructure of the Future (SWIFt) Initiative, the U.S. Department of Energy (DOE) is working with water resource recovery facilities to accelerate a pathway toward sustainable infrastructure.
+SWIFt aims to catalyze the adoption of innovative and best practices in data management, advanced technologies, and financing for infrastructure improvement.
+SWIFt Phase 2 kicked off in summer 2020 and is currently welcoming interested state, regional, and local agency and facility partners.
+For more information, contact firstname.lastname@example.org.

 SWIFt Phase 2 aims to continue the momentum of SWIFt Phase 1 by leveraging the tools, resources, and lessons of SWIFt beyond Accelerator partners to benefit the broader wastewater sector.
 Through SWIFt Phase 2, DOE will: